pushpanjaligupta27/SQL-Queries/README.md

 # Dataset:-
 It contains two tables named "movies" and "directors" in the database named "project_movie_database".
 These tables are linked by the primary key called director_id.

+### Table "directors"
+name: Name of the Director
+iD: Unique ID of the Directors
+gender: Gender of the Director
+department: Department of the Directors.